3.44 Materials Processing for Micro- and Nano-Systems

 Processing of bulk, thin film, and nanoscale materials for applications in electronic, magnetic, electromechanical, and photonic devices and microsystems.
 Topics include growth of bulk, thin-film, nanoscale single crystals via vapor and liquid phase processes; formation, patterning and processing of thin films, with an emphasis on relationships among processing, structure, and properties; and processing of systems of nanoscale materials.
 Examples from materials processing for applications in high-performance integrated electronic circuits, micro-/nano-electromechanical devices and systems and integrated sensors.

 3.44 will not be offered this semester.
-It will be available in the Fall semester, and will be instructed by C. Thompson.
+It will be available in the Fall semester, and will be instructed by C. V. Thompson.

 © Copyright 2015 Yasyf Mohamedali